epam/edp-install/docs/roadmap.md

 This list is under investigation and solution is going to be implemented in two steps:

-1. Introduce tool that provide *Continues Deployment* approach.
-ArgoCD is one of the best to go with.
+1. Introduce tool that provide *Continues Delivery/Deployment* approach.
+Argo CD is one of the best to go with.
 2. Integrate EDP with tool that provides *Continues Integration* capabilities.

+!!! done "EDP Release 2.12.x"
+    [Argo CD](./operator-guide/argocd-integration.md) is suggested as a solution providing the `Continuous Delivery` capabilities.
+A new EDP operator called [edp-argocd-operator](https://github.com/epam/edp-argocd-operator/) has been developed, which runs as an adapter layer between the EDP Platform and Argo CD.

 ### Advanced EDP Role-based Model